 Passing through the building, we came to a beautiful Bastei overlook.
 We were astounded by the long-range view to the horizon.

-Tip: If you have the time and energy, you can choose from a number of hiking trails leading off from here in many directions.
+ⓘ TIP: If you have the time and energy, you can choose from a number of hiking trails leading off from the overlook in many directions.
 There are many other viewpoints in the park as well, and some of the trails lead there.

 After climbing around on the rocks (totally optional, don’t worry), we ventured back to the hotel’s restaurant.
 We all savored a cool drink as we watched the sun disappear and turn the sky to fiery hues, and drove back in the dark.

 This website shows how to get anywhere by plane, train, bus, ferry and car.

 That said, whether you are doing a day trip from Prague or an overnight stay like we did, you should adventure into Bohemian Switzerland National Park with a knowledgeable, English-speaking guide.
 We went with Northern Hikes, which is based in Prague and gets good reviews.
 Northern Hikes’ specialty is tours to Saxon Switzerland and Bohemian Switzerland, and they deserve their high reviews.